 However, if you cannot take a kitten for a serious reason (e.g., illness, family emergency, or delayed litters), we may extend your deposit at our discretion.

-📢 Price Increases Coming Soon!
+📢 Price Increases & Update of Policies

 Aside from other breeders (who get first pick for breeding programs), our kittens are offered in the order deposits are received—this is the fairest way to do it.

-Typically, payment plans are for the remaining balance only (not the deposit).
-However, we always prioritize great homes over finances, so if you're experiencing financial hardship, just talk to us!
+We always prioritize great homes over finances, so if you're experiencing financial hardship, just talk to us!

 We always strive for the best adoption experience, but life happens.
 Here’s how we handle unforeseen situations: